aiforged/docs/docs/services/classification/aiforged-clustering.md

 4. **Process Documents**\
    After uploading, check the documents to be processed and click on the **Process** ![](../../assets/image%20%2824%29%20%281%29%20%281%29.png) button.

-{% hint style="info" %}
+!!! info
     It is recommended to process a small batch first, especially if this is a new service, to validate results before full-scale processing.
-{% endhint %}

 ***